engula/engula/docs/design.md

 # Engula

-Engula is a persistent data structure store, used as a database and storage engine.
-Engula aims to the standard collections for stateful applications.
-Engula provides a set of persistent data structures that optimize for specific use cases to serve diverse applications in one system.
+Engula is a cloud-native data structure store, used as a database, cache, and storage engine.
+Engula provides a set of data structures that optimize for specific use cases to serve diverse applications in one system.
 New data structures can be added for new use cases to extend Engula's capabilities instead of reinventing the wheel from scratch.

 Engula provides clients for different programming languages.
 The most important client interface is a set of typed collections.
 A typed collection contains a set of objects of the same type.
 Each type defines the meaning of the data and the operations that can be done on the data.
 A client converts data operations into internal expressions and then communicates with Engula to execute the expressions.

 Engula provides ACID transactions to extend its range of applications further.
 Engula supports different isolation and consistency levels.
-The default is read committed (RC) isolation with causal consistency level.
+The default is read committed (RC) isolation with causal consistency.
 This combination meets the requirements of most OLTP applications with high performance.
-To provide causally consistent reads and writes, Engula uses hybrid logical clocks (HLC) to order events throughout the system.
+To preserve causal consistency, Engula uses hybrid logical clocks (HLC) to order events throughout the system.

-Engula implements a cloud-native architecture to deliver a cost-effective, highly-scalable, and highly-available service on the cloud.
+Engula implements a cloud-native, multi-tenant architecture to deliver a cost-effective, highly-scalable, and highly-available service on the cloud.
 Engula disaggregates compute and storage to allow scaling different kinds of resources on-demand.
 The compute tier consists of a set of cooperators, each serving a portion of data.
 The storage tier consists of a stream engine and an object engine.
 Cooperators use the stream engine to elect leaders and store transaction logs.
-Committed transactions are first accumulated in cooperators and then flushed to the object engine in batches.
+Committed transactions are first accumulated in cooperators and then flushed to the object engine.
 On failures, cooperators read logs from the stream engine to recover unflushed transactions.
 Since all cooperators share the same stream engine and object engine, it is lightweight to scale cooperators without data movement.
-Cooperators also serve as a built-in cache tier to speed up reads, enabling Engula to resist traffic bursts and hotspots.
+Cooperators also serve as a built-in cache tier to speed up reads, enabling Engula to resist hotspots and traffic bursts.

 ## Data model